Boson-peak vibrational modes in glasses feature hybridized phononic and quasilocalized excitations: glass-forming model

 \subsection{Vibrational spectrum}

 In Fig.~\ref{fig:fig1}, we present key features of the vibrational spectrum of the employed glass-forming model.
-The full VDoS, obtained by diagonalizing the Hessian matrix (see definition below), is shown in Fig.~\ref{fig:fig1}a; the dashed vertical line (also in Figs.~\ref{fig:fig1}b-c) marks the boson-peak frequency $\wbp$.
-The latter is defined as the maximum (estimated in Ref.~\cite{tanaka_2d_modes_2022} as $\wbp\!\approx\!1.37$) of the reduced VDoS $D(\omega)/\omega\!\sim\!D(\omega)/D_{\mbox{ Debye}}(\omega)$, shown in Fig.~\ref{fig:fig1}c.
+The full VDoS, obtained by diagonalizing the Hessian matrix (see definition below), is shown in Fig.~\ref{fig:fig1}a; the dashed vertical line (also in Figs.~\ref{fig:fig1}b-c) marks the boson-peak frequency, estimated following~\cite{tanaka_2d_modes_2022} as $\wbp\!\approx\!1.37$.
+The latter is defined as the maximum of the reduced VDoS $D(\omega)/\omega\!\sim\!D(\omega)/D_{\mbox{ Debye}}(\omega)$, shown in Fig.~\ref{fig:fig1}c.
 Figure~\ref{fig:fig1}b presents a zoomed-in view of the low-frequency regime of the VDoS of Fig.~\ref{fig:fig1}a.
 The distinct peaks in Fig.~\ref{fig:fig1}b correspond to discrete phonon bands, broadened by disorder~\cite{phonon_widths}.
 Vibrational modes occurring below the lowest-frequency phonon band are typically quasilocalized modes~\cite{JCP_Perspective}; an example of one with $\omega\!\approx\!0.11$ is shown in Fig.~\ref{fig:fig1}d.
 Panels (e) and (f) show examples of a long-wavelength phonon and a boson-peak mode, respectively.
 While the boson-peak mode (i.e.~a mode whose vibrational frequency is close to $\wbp$) in panel (f) is clearly complex, it features a distinct phononic background pattern.
 To highlight this point, we added to panel (f) a red bar, which corresponds to the wavelength $2\pi c_{\rm s}/\wbp\!\approx\!21.1$ (in simulational units) of a plane-wave phonon of frequency $\wbp$.
 The red bar matches well the spatial periodicity of the wave-like pattern seen in the mode's structure.
+Similar comparisons are shown in Fig.~\ref{fig:fig3}e and in Appendix~\ref{sec:AppendixA}.